Below is a transcript of the video – it has been edited for clarity.

 The discrepancy between knowledge and performance arises from a discrepancy between what you spend your time studying (and memorizing) and what the… READ MORE

-Have you ever had the experience of performing worse on a multiple choice exam than you knew your knowledge base allowed?
+Have you ever had the experience of performing worse on a multiple-choice exam than you knew your knowledge base allowed?
 If so, this post is for you.
 To explain where the disconnect between how much you know and how you scored on an exam may occur, I explain the relationship between four concepts: data, information, knowledge, and exam performance.
 I provide examples, and then invite you to consider where your “disconnect” in this chain of data processing occurs.
-Let’s… READ MORE
+Let’s begin.… READ MORE

 Extended vignette questions now comprise half of the Psychiatry Certification Exam and one quarter of the Psychiatry MOC Exam.
-This vignette type of multiple choice question is easy in that the topics are not designed to trick you or to cover obscure points.
+This vignette type of multiple-choice question is easy in that the topics are not designed to trick you or to cover obscure points.
 And at the same time they are very hard because they require you to make render a judgment among options that are shades of gray.
-Listen to Dr. Jack present a detailed and uplifting presentation on how… READ MORE
+Listen to Dr. Jack present a detailed and uplifting presentation on how to… READ MORE

 Medical board exams include a high percentage of treatment-focused questions, since appropriate treatment is what patients seek from physicians.
 Specialty board exams test three aspects of treatment: